-Recognizing the joy and value of reading, 5CK is proud to have a classroom library available to students.
+Recognizing the joy and value of reading, Cowlishaw Project Arrow is proud to have a classroom library available to students.

 - Because content sensitivities vary greatly, the teacher cannot provide specific recommendations about if a title is appropriate for a student or not, but suggests that guardians try searching the Internet for resources that may provide more insight into the content of a specific title.
 Common Sense Media is a good starting point.

-- If a student asks the teacher for a suggestion, a suggestion will be made based on the student’s interests and reading abilities only.
+- If a student asks the teacher for a book to read, a title will be provided based on the student’s interests and reading abilities only.
 A suggestion by the teacher is not a recommendation or endorsement of the title by the teacher, however.
 The teacher cannot make suggestions based on content.

 Because the classroom library is funded by both past and current student purchases from Scholastic Reading Club as well as the teacher’s personal funds, there are also some basic guidelines for borrowing classroom library materials: